 Residency requirements of Uncontested Divorce in Oklahoma

-Duration of divorce In an uncontested divorce in Oklahoma that does not involve minor children, it is possible to finalize the divorce in almost 10 days from the date of filing of the petition.
-If minor children are involved, then, generally there is a waiting period of 90 days between the filing date of the petition and the date on which divorce can be granted by the court.
+Duration of Court Process In an uncontested divorce in Oklahoma that does not involve minor children, it is possible to finalize the case in almost ten days from the date of filing of the petition.
+If minor children are involved, there is a waiting period of 90 days between the filing date of the petition and the date on which termination can be granted by the court.
+When you are going for an undisputed dissolution, make sure that there are less chances of any fight in the courtroom.
+Try to resolve all the ongoing issues along with your partner.
+Don't forget to manage your own finances safely.
+If you are a parent, think of your child's well-being first and then come to any conclusion.
+It is known that parents have better knowledge than any court regarding their children's future and thus can make better decisions.
+This piece of advice is equally applicable for couples willing to fight an uncontested divorce in Oklahoma.

 |